rojo-rbx/rojo/ARCHITECTURE.md

 ### The Web Server

 Rojo uses a small web server to forward changes to the plugin.
 Once a patch is computed by the snapshot system, it's made available via the server's API.
-Then, the plugin requests regularly, and if a new patch exists, recieves it and applies it in Studio.
+The plugin is requesting patches regularly using a technique called [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

 The web server itself is very basic, consisting of around half a dozen endpoints.
 The bulk of the work is performed by either the snapshot system or the plugin, with the web server acting as a middleman.